-- Compulsory licenses are essentially not used in the U.S. for inventions. - Historically important in other countries, including for pharmaceuticals - TRIPS has substantive limits on countries powers to grant compulsory licenses: - Must have made unsuccessful efforts to license - Compulsory license must be revocable - Remuneration must be adequate - Must be predominantly for the domestic market
+- Compulsory licenses are essentially not used in the U.S. for inventions. - Historically important in other countries, including for pharmaceuticals - TRIPS has substantive limits on countries' powers to grant compulsory licenses: - Must have made unsuccessful efforts to license - Compulsory license must be revocable - Remuneration must be adequate - Must be predominantly for the domestic market

-TRIPS and Drugs in LDCs
+TRIPS and Drugs in Developing Countries

-- TRIPS effectively denies new drugs to poor populations and countries to some extent, including those for large-scale public-health problems such as AIDS, malaria, and other diseases. - Despite the downside of TRIPS patent rules, most countries sign TRIPS, as it is required for WTO membership and thus needed for exports. - Many smaller, lesser developed countries cannot manufacture pharmaceuticals on their own, so the domestic-market limitation effectively eviscerates the compulsory licensing scheme for them. - Many very poor countries have already acceded. - While WIPO and developed-countries pressure LDCs to provide monopoly privileges on pharmaceuticals, the WHO is helping LDCs to navigate the red tape to provide cheap generics.
+- TRIPS effectively denies new drugs to poor populations and countries to some extent, including those for large-scale public-health problems such as AIDS, malaria, and other diseases. - Despite the downside of TRIPS patent rules, most countries sign TRIPS, as it is required for WTO membership and thus needed for exports. - Many smaller, lesser developed countries cannot manufacture pharmaceuticals on their own, so the domestic-market limitation effectively eviscerates the compulsory licensing scheme for them. - Many very poor countries have already acceded. - While WIPO and developed-countries pressure less-developed countries to provide monopoly privileges on pharmaceuticals, the WHO has helped less-developed countries to navigate the red tape to provide cheap generics.